Mikielis/magento2-module-cookie-compliance/readme.md

 # EU cookie compliance, Magento 2 extension

-This cookie notification module adds a bar to your store which can be displayed in two different positions.<br />The bar contains a short sentence, two buttons - (more info and allow) and optionally the store’s logo.
+This cookie notification module adds a bar to your store which can be displayed in two different positions.<br />The bar contains a short sentence, two buttons - more info and allow, and optional store’s logo.

 In your Magento admin you will be able to set following settings: